tytydraco/yessleep/out/Strange_occurance_in_rural_kentucky.md

 I got bored last night in late July and started driving with no particular destination.
 I live in the middle of nowhere in Kentucky, so there are alot of winding country highways with very little traffic.
 I enjoy going on night rides to clear my head and de stress.
 A few years ago, when I was very depressed, I would do this nightly.

 I decided this particular night I would go farther than normal.
-I would drive pretty far, then when I hit either the Ohio river, or, a place I could consider memorable enough to consider an experience to go to, I would tirn around and go to, I would go home.
+I would drive pretty far, then when I hit either the Ohio river, or, a place I could consider memorable enough to consider an experience to go to, I would go home.

  I ended up about an hour and a half from home in a town I don't know the name of, at a little shop with a single gas pump, on the roadside by a very tall hill, at roughly 10:30 PM.
 It was pitch black outside.